7 easy-to-grow vegetables

 Water well throughout the summer.
 If you grow seedling plants on a stake, you have to tie them with string.
-If you grow it on only one stake, trim the secondary branches, otherwise the stake won’t be able to support their weight.
+If you grow it on only one stake, trim the secondary branches, otherwise, the stake won’t be able to support its weight.
 If you plant it in a tomato cage, trimming won’t be necessary.

 For a better taste, harvest fruit when they’re a nice, vibrant colour.